 Chandler Griffin is a Los Angeles-based, documentary filmmaker, educator and the Founding Director of Barefoot Workshops with fifteen years of experience instructing over one hundred media workshops, starting out at the Maine Media Workshops.
 His projects have taken him to Latin America, North America, Europe, the UK, Ireland, Africa, India, Southeast Asia and the Middle East.
 He has produced and taught educational programs in northern Uganda, Rwanda, Burundi, Kenya, South Africa, Honduras, Jordan, Kuwait, Israel, Turkey, Palestine, Bahrain, Libya, India, Vietnam, Indonesia, Malaysia, Costa Rica, Mexico, Puerto Rico, Canada and various locations in the continental USA.
 He is a founding member of Video Volunteers.
 Chandler has collaborated with Navsarjan Trust, PLANusa, 1Giant Leap, PBS, The American Cancer Society, Hospice Ministries, FXB International, The Ford Foundation, Academy for Educational Development, Global Nomads Group, RFK Center for Human Rights, Ocean Classroom, FilmAid International, UNESCO/UNAIDS/UNDP, the State Department's Middle East Partnership Initiative, Creative Associates International and the President's Digital Freedom Initiative.
 His camera work has helped films earn a CINE Golden Eagle Award and an Oscar Finalist shortlist for the Academy Awards.
 In 2006 Chandler founded A River Blue, an arts empowerment project for 100 displaced children in northern Uganda that currently offers agriculture, agroforestry, animal husbandry, tailoring, psychosocial counseling, English, business and secondary school to hundreds of students.
 He holds a BFA in Photography and a BFA in Video/Film from the Savannah College of Art & Design and lectures regularly in New York City at B&H and Tekserve.

 Dr. Alan N. Brown is a Professor of English at the University of West Alabama in Livingston and a folklorist.
 He has written over 25 books on the oral ghost narratives in the South.
 He is the Director of the Writing Center and the Compensatory Writing Program and University of West Alabama and currently lives in Meridian, Mississippi.
 His books include Literary Levees of New Orleans, The Face in the Window and Other Alabama Ghostlore, and Shadows and Cypress: Southern Ghost Stories (University Press of Mississippi).
 His books through The History Press/Arcadia Publishing include Haunted Vicksburg, Haunted Meridian, Haunted Mississippi Golden Triangle, Haunted Natchez, and more.
-(Dr. Brown will also do a Haunted Tour of Downtown Meridian for attendees)
+(Dr. Brown will also conduct a Haunted Tour of Downtown Meridian for attendees)

 Susan Cushman was co-director of the 2010 and 2013 Creative Nonfiction Conferences in Oxford, Mississippi, and director of the 2011 Memphis Creative Nonfiction Workshop.
 She has served as speaker or panelist at: 2017 Mississippi Book Festival (Jackson, Mississippi); 2017 Southern Festival of Books (Nashville, Tennessee); 2017 Decatur Book Festival (Atlanta, Georgia); 2013 Louisiana Book Festival (Baton Rouge, Louisiana); 2013 Pensters Writing Group (keynote speaker), Fairhope, Alabama; 2012 Southern Festival of Books (Nashville, Tennessee); 2012 Creative Nonfiction at the Crossroads workshop (Clarksdale, Mississippi ); 2009 Southern Women Writers Conference at Berry College, Rome, Georgia.
 Susan’s essays have been published in four anthologies and numerous journals and magazines.
 She also had three books published in 2017: Author, Tangles and Plaques: A Mother and Daughter Face Alzheimer’s (eLectio Publishing, February 2017); Editor, A Second Blooming: Becoming the Women We Are Meant to Be (Mercer University Press, March 2017); Author, Cherry Bomb, a novel (Dogwood Press, August 2017); And coming in May of 2018, Editor, Southern Writers on Writing (University Press of Mississippi).
 She is a native of Jackson, Mississippi and has lived in Memphis since 1988.